-As shown in Figure 2, PMT has three parts - sources of information, cognitive mediating processes and coping modes (Rogers, 1983).
-The sources of information can be environmental such as seeing what happens to others and intrapersonal such positive reinforcers.
-The coping appraisal evaluates the effectiveness of an adaptation measure to mitigate or reduce the risk, the ability to implement the measure, and the associated cost to implement the measure.
-If the threat and coping appraisals are high, households develop a protection motivation that leads to action.
-The coping modes can be a single act, repeated acts, multiple acts or repeated multiple acts
+As shown in Fig. 2, PMT has three parts - sources of information, cognitive mediating processes and coping modes (Rogers, 1983).
+The "sources of information" can be environmental, such as seeing what happens to others, and intrapersonal, such as experience of a similar threat.
+Triggered by the information, the "cognitive mediation process" includes the threat and coping appraisals.
+The "threat appraisal" evaluates the severity of and the vulnerability to the threat against the intrinsic and extrinsic positive reinforcers.
+The "coping appraisal" evaluates the effectiveness of an adaptation measure to mitigate or reduce the risk, the ability to implement the measure and the associated cost of implementing the measure.
+If the threat and coping appraisals are high, households develop a "protection motivation" that leads to action.
+The "coping modes" can be a "single act", "repeated acts", "multiple acts" or "repeated, multiple acts".